tylertitsworth/5th-age-srd/Magic-Items/Minor-Items.md

 ## Bone door-chime

 Small bones suspended from a longer bone by sinew-strings.
 When placed near a door, the noise of the bones knocking together often manages to sound out the name of the person using the door.
-(It’s easier to understand if you’re a necromancer or are closely tied to the Lich King.)
+(It’s easier to understand if you’re a necromancer or are closely tied to a lich.)

 _Story Hook:_ One day the bones say your name and the door opens, but you’re already in the room.